prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface RevealRequest {
-      // Hash over most of the arguments to the /mint/melt step.
+      // Hash over most of the arguments to the /exchange/melt step.
 Used to
       // identify the corresponding melt operation.
 For details on which elements
-      // must be hashed in which order, please consult the source code of the mint
+      // must be hashed in which order, please consult the source code of the exchange
       // reference implementation.
       session_hash: HashCode;

       // 2D array of `kappa - 1` times number of melted coins ECDHE transfer
       // private keys.
-The mint will use those to decrypt the transfer secrets,
+The exchange will use those to decrypt the transfer secrets,
       // check that they match across all coins, and then decrypt the private keys
       // of the coins to be generated and check all this against the commitments.
       transfer_privs: EddsaPrivateKey[][];